Sanskrit and Vedic learning in Mithila: School of Vaisheshika

 Vaisheshika is one of the six schools in the Indian philosophy attributed to the Vedic sage Maharshi Kannada.
 In the 15th century CE, the Indian philosopher Sankara Mishra was a famous scholar of the Vaisheshika Shastra.
 He wrote a commentary text on the Vaisheshika Sutras of the Maharshi Kannada.
 The commentary text is known as Upaskara.
 It is an authentic preserved text on the original Vaisheshika Sutras.
 He learnt the philosophy of Vaisheshika from his own father Ayachi Mishra.

+School of Astronomy and Jyotisha

+In Mithila, there were several Maithil Brahmin scholars involved in learning and teaching of astronomical treatise and Jyotisha.
+The Khandawala Dynasty's founder King Mahesha Thakura was a prominent astronomer in the tradition of Sanskrit and Vedic learning in Mithila.
+After him, Hemangada Thakura was an eminent Acharya of astronomy.
+He authored an astronomical treatise Grahan Mala, detailing dates of the solar and the lunar eclipses from 1620 AD to 2708 AD.
+He was also the ruler of the Mithila Kingdom.
+Similarly his uncle Parmananda Thakura was also an astronomer, he wrote an astronomical treatise called Siddhaanta Sudhaa.